 The great thing about the bath is that it’s so relaxing and warm.
 However, you will want to stay submerged in the water instead of peeking out much.
 It was so cold when we went that my ears got super red from the cold wind gusts.
 If are looking to quench your thirst, then you’ll find the lagoon bar close by.
 The bar offers alcoholic beverages but I’d suggest to get the smoothies instead to keep it a bit more healthy ;).
 The green smoothie they had was my favorite.
 I highly suggest it.

 The lagoon has the standard health spa amenities with a dry sauna and a steam room.
 I preferred the dry sauna, but I’d have to say the cave steam room was pretty cool looking and worth at least a 1-minute visit if you can stand the smell of sulfur.
+You can book your experience at the blue lagoon with Grayline as well as with Expedia.

 NORTHERN LIGHTS MYSTERY TOUR |